 Malignant extragonadal germ cell tumors are divided into two types, nonseminoma and seminoma.
 Nonseminomas tend to grow and spread more quickly than seminomas.
 They usually are large and cause signs and symptoms.
 If untreated, malignant extragonadal germ cell tumors may spread to the lungs, lymph nodes, bones, liver, or other parts of the body.

-Anything that increases your chance of getting a disease is called a risk factor.
-Having a risk factor does not mean that you will get cancer; not having risk factors doesn’t mean that you will not get cancer.
+Anything that increases a person's chance of getting a disease is called a risk factor.
+Not every person with one or more of these risk factors will develop an extragonadal germ cell tumor, and it will develop in some people who don't have any known risk factors.
 Talk with your doctor if you think you may be at risk.
-Risk factors for malignant extragonadal germ cell tumors include the following:
+Risk factors for malignant extragonadal germ cell tumors include:

 Malignant extragonadal germ cell tumors may cause signs and symptoms as they grow into nearby areas.
 Other conditions may cause the same signs and symptoms.
-Check with your doctor if you have any of the following:
+Check with your doctor if you have:

 Sometimes a CT scan and a PET scan are done at the same time.
-A PET scan is a procedure to find malignant tumor cells in the body.
-A small amount of radioactive glucose (sugar) is injected into a vein.
-The PET scanner rotates around the body and makes a picture of where glucose is being used in the body.
-Malignant tumor cells show up brighter in the picture because they are more active and take up more glucose than normal cells do.
+A PET scan uses a small amount of radioactive sugar (also called glucose) that is injected into a vein.
+Then a scanner rotates around the body to make detailed, computerized pictures of areas inside the body where the glucose is taken up.
+Because cancer cells often take up more glucose than normal cells, the pictures can be used to find cancer cells in the body.
 When a PET scan and CT scan are done at the same time, it is called a PET-CT.

 The extent or spread of cancer is usually described as stages.
 For extragonadal germ cell tumors, prognostic groups are used instead of stages.
 The tumors are grouped according to how well the cancer is expected to respond to treatment.
 It is important to know the prognostic group in order to plan treatment.